 Note

-This video demonstrates the features we’ve added to a new MVC application we’ll be working with called coding-events
+This video demonstrates the features we’ve added to a new MVC application we’ll be working with called coding-events.

 The code presented in this video is found on the starter branch of coding-events-demo.

-from Spring Initializer and refer to the video and this branch
+You should create your own version of coding-events from Spring Initializer and refer to the video and this branch

 to replicate our code.
-You may fork and clone from the coding-events-demo
+You may fork and clone from the coding-events-demo project for reference.

 The code reviewed in the video uses concepts learned in the previous chapter to set up a controller and a couple of views.
 If you need to review any of these concepts, go back to that chapter.